brandeis-llc/technology-finder/docs/design.md

   - Scores are compiled indexed by time.

 ## 2. Data Handling

-- Data handling
-  - Taking a text document and transforming it into a unified format
-  - Document structure: recognizing sections and headers

----

 The data are handed in as a LIF file or as a text file without any markup.
 The former is a JSON-LD format used for the LAPPS Grid that puts the text data in a read-only text field and that has all annotations stored in views (also known as annotation layers) that are separate from the text data.
 For now, we assume the input is plain text so loading a file or string does not involve any parsing of a JSON-LD file.